canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 registry.delete(service_account.id)
 ```

-#### Manage Primary Accounts
+#### Manage primary accounts

-`spark8t` and spark-client snap have the notation of the so called 'primary' service account, the
+`spark8t` and `spark-client` snaps have the notation of the so called `primary` service account, the
 one that would be chosen by default, if no specific account is provided.
 The
-primary Spark service account can be set using
+primary Spark service account can be set using:

 ```python
 registry.set_primary(service_account_id)